CFPB Complaint Search — By Company, Product & State avatar

 Share

 The CFPB complaint database is the largest publicly available source of consumer grievances related to financial products and services in the US, maintained by a federal government agency.
-This actor connects to the official CFPB public API and transforms raw Elasticsearch-style responses into clean, structured JSON records -- ready for analysis, monitoring, compliance workflows, or integration into data pipelines.
+Essential for compliance screening, AML due diligence, KYC risk assessment, and regulatory monitoring.
+This actor connects to the official CFPB public API and transforms raw Elasticsearch-style responses into clean, structured JSON records -- ready for analysis, compliance workflows, or integration into data pipelines.

 Whether you are a compliance officer tracking complaints against a specific bank, a data journalist investigating patterns in consumer harm, or a fintech company benchmarking competitor reputation, this actor gives you programmatic access to CFPB data without managing API pagination, rate limiting, or data normalization yourself.